breakingdottech/breakingdottech/README.md

 and master offensive security.

 > Welcome to BreakingDotTech 🛠
-A space where we break the system, hack the tech — our motto and mission.
+A space where we break the system, hack the tech.

 Here you\'ll find:
 - Hands-on hacking Kubernetes,Active Directory, Cloud Services and more